kashikarparth/dactl/_posts/2018-10-20-modecollapse.md

 Generative Adversarial Models have really kicked off ever since Ian Goodfellow published his paper on them a few years ago.
 There have been major advancements and vast applications of GANs including Wasserstein GANs, Stack GANs, Wave GANs, etc. This study is an effort to understand one of the key underlying problems of the GAN architecture, known as "mode collapse" and to attempt at preventing and/or removing mode collapse from GANs in general.

-For this final objective, the following analysis is quintessential in understanding the situation in it's entireity :
+For this final objective, the following analysis is quintessential in understanding the situation in it's entirety:

 <ul>
 <li>How do Generative and Discriminative Networks work?
-What is their "learning curve"?</li>
+What is their "learning curve"?
+(Brief overview only)</li>
 <li>What is the cause of mode collapse?</li>
 <li>Personal attempt to fix the problem</li>
 </ul>